rjw1/cv/cv.md

 ### October 2010 – Present: Systems Architect for [TagMan][]

-At TagMan I was responsible for maintaining and growing a platform serving approximately 2 billion hits a month spread over 6 points of presence across the world.
+At TagMan I was responsible for maintaining and growing a platform serving approximately two billion hits a month spread over six points of presence across the world.
 During my time at TagMan I worked both in the Operations Team and in a development team focused on improving the scalability of our architecture.

 As part of the Operations Team, I introduced the concept of configuration management with an initial install of Puppet, and later